DanielGao2766/movie-searcher/README.md

-Create an API Key from https://www.themoviedb.org/?language=en-US or search TMDB to put into the "../services/api.js" file
+Create an API Key from The Movie Database (TMDB) to put into the "../services/api.js" file